ephronx/rock-scissors/readme.md

 This project is licensed under the Apache v2 License.
 There are closed source components in use in this project: Aspose.Words and Docentric Toolkit.

 ## Supporting this project
-While I don't expect donations for this project, if it helps and you wish to donate something, either become a collaborator or you can donate below:
+While I don't expect donations for this project, if it helps and you wish to donate something, either become a _collaborator_ or you can donate below:

 <noscript><a href="https://liberapay.com/shane.aboyne/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>

 ## Architecture
-Programming Language: C# .net core 6
+Programming Language: C# .net core 6 (currently Docentric Toolkit runs only up to .net 6) Additional Assemblies:
-Additional Assemblies:
 - Docentric Toolkit - latest from Nuget
 - Aspose.Words for .net